What is a Physician Assistant?

 Is it okay if becoming a PA is a career change for me?

 Of course!
-In fact, when I was applying-I applied during my senior year, so I went straight from undergraduate to PA school with no gap year-I was told that I was very young!
+In fact, when I was applying – I applied during my senior year, so I went straight from undergraduate to PA school with no gap year – I was told that I was very young!
 A lot of the people in my class have undergone a career change to become a PA; we have everything from an RN to military members to researchers to english majors.
 As long as you’re passionate about becoming a PA and put forth effort in to reaching that dream, you could have been anything beforehand.
 That’s the beauty of PA Schools!
 This is a career built off of people who had a career change.

 What did you look like when applying?